Gasping for Airtime

 Gasping for Airtime: Two Years in the Trenches of Saturday Night Live is a 2004 memoir by former Saturday Night Live featured player Jay Mohr.
-In it, Mohr recounts, among other things, his experiences with panic attacks, arguments with castmates Rob Schneider and Ellen Cleghorne, his working relationship with Al Franken, his admiration for deceased castmates Chris Farley and Phil Hartman, the admission that he stole material from actor/comedian Rick Shapiro, and being bitter about his lack of sketch appearances.
+In it, Mohr recounts, among other things, his experiences with panic attacks, arguments with castmates Rob Schneider and Ellen Cleghorne, his working relationship with Al Franken, his complete and utter lack of talent, his admiration for deceased castmates Chris Farley and Phil Hartman, the admission that he stole material from actor/comedian Rick Shapiro, and being bitter about his lack of sketch appearances.

 Former SNL castmember Bobby Moynihan has said that it was one of his favorite SNL related books, calling it "a handbook on what NOT to do at SNL."